 - Mock Exercise: Students tackle common real-world experiences through mock projects.
 Examples include:

-- Run a search engine optimization (SEO) for a website of the student’s choice
+- Conduct a search engine optimization (SEO) audit for a website of the student’s choice

 - Create a long/short trading strategy and backtest the strategy using data